gomez1112/FlexStore/README.md

 ## Apple-native subscription purchase UI (Paywall)

-Use `SubscriptionPassStoreView` to show the system subscription purchase UI and add your own marketing view.
+Use `SubscriptionPassStoreView` to show the system subscription UI and add your own marketing view.

 ```swift
 import SwiftUI